ethereum/go-ethereum/docs/_getting-started/index.md

 Getting the balance of an account does not require a signed transaction, so Clef does not ask for approval, and Geth returns the value.

+Note that this step requires the initial synchronization to end.
+If you get an error message, return to the console with the network node Geth and wait until it is synchronized.
+You know that your Geth is synchronized when it is only importing a small number of blocks (one or two, usually) at a time.

 ### Send ETH to account